Amber Alert: 15-year-old Idaho girl missing - KTVZ

 Amber Alert: 15-year-old Idaho girl missing

-The National Center for Missing & Exploited Children and the Lewiston Police Department (Idaho) are seeking the public’s help in finding a critically missing 15-year-old girl.
+LEWISTON, Idaho (KTVZ) -- The National Center for Missing & Exploited Children and the Lewiston, Idaho Police Department are seeking the public’s help in finding a critically missing 15-year-old girl.

 An AMBER Alert has been issued for Lillian Dixon who has been missing since Friday, December 3, 2021 from Lewiston, Idaho.
 It is believed that Dixon is with Jonathan Bowles, 36.
 The Lewiston Police Department have been actively searching for Dixon and have followed up on critical information from the public.
 It is believed that the pair were spotted in Starbuck, Washington on Monday, December 6, 2021.
 Following that sighting there was another sighting of the pair 30 miles away in Pomeroy, Washington on that same day.